The \'etale local structure of algebraic stacks: Coherent completeness and effectivity

-The main result of this section is the the following important special case of \Cref{T:complete}. \begin{proposition}[Coherent completeness assuming resolution property] Let $\cX$ be a noetherian algebraic stack with affine diagonal and good moduli space $\pi \colon \cX \to X =\Spec A$.
+We can now prove the first version of \Cref{T:complete}. \begin{theorem}[Coherent completeness assuming resolution property] Let $\cX$ be a noetherian algebraic stack with affine diagonal and good moduli space $\pi \colon \cX \to X =\Spec A$.
 Let $\cZ \subseteq \cX$ be a closed substack defined by a coherent sheaf of ideals $\cI \subseteq \Orb_{\cX}$ and let $I=\Gamma(\cX,\cI)$.
 Assume that $\cX$ has the resolution property.
-If $A$ is $I$-adically complete, then $\cX$ is coherently complete along $\cZ$. \end{proposition} Note that in this proposition, $\cX$ is assumed to have the resolution property, whereas in \Cref{T:complete} it is only assumed that $\cZ$ has the resolution property.
-The proof of \Cref{T:complete} will be completed in \Cref{S:effectivity-3}.

-The following full faithfulness result uses arguments similar to those of \cite[III.5.1.3]{EGA} and \cite[Thm.~1.1(i)]{geraschenko-zb_fGAGA}. \begin{lemma} Let $\cX$ be a noetherian algebraic stack that is cohomologically affine.
+If $A$ is $I$-adically complete, then $\cX$ is coherently complete along $\cZ$. \end{theorem} Note that in this theorem, $\cX$ is assumed to have the resolution property, whereas in \Cref{T:complete} it is only assumed that $\cZ$ has the resolution property.
+The following full faithfulness result does not require any resolution property hypothesis and follows from arguments similar to those of \cite[III.5.1.3]{EGA} and \cite[Thm.~1.1(i)]{geraschenko-zb_fGAGA}. \begin{lemma} Let $\cX$ be a noetherian algebraic stack that is cohomologically affine.
 Let $\cZ \subseteq \cX$ be a closed substack defined by a sheaf of ideals $\shv{I}$.
 Let $I=\Gamma(\cX,\shv{I})$ be the corresponding ideal of $A=\Gamma(\cX,\Orb_{\cX})$.
 If $A$ is $I$-adically complete, then the functor

 is fully faithful. \end{lemma} \begin{proof} Following \cite[\S1]{conradfmlgaga}, let $\Orb_{\stk{\widehat{X}}}$ denote the sheaf of rings on the lisse-\'etale site of $\cX$ that assigns to each smooth morphism $p\colon \spec B \to \cX$ the ring $\varprojlim_n B/\shv{I}^nB$.
 The sheaf of rings $\Orb_{\stk{\widehat{X}}}$ is coherent and the natural functor